 Installing new rotors is not a way to avoid having to use a micrometer, dial indicator on the car brake lathe.
 For every brake job, you should always measure for runout (rotor and flange) and the dimensions of the rotor before brake service is performed.

 After the rotor is resurfaced or a new rotor is installed, the rotor should be measured for runout when it is installed on the vehicle as a quality control method.
 A new rotor could have excessive runout when it is installed on the vehicle due to a stacking of tolerances.

 Myth 2: New rotors prevent comebacks and are cheaper and more profitable than an on-the-car lathe

-It has often been said that you should never machine new rotors but in some cases with excessive runout, a new rotor should be machined to match the vehicle.
-What if the runout exceeds the manufacturer’s specifications when the new rotor is installed on the vehicle?
-This is when it is permissible to machine a new rotor with an on-the-car brake lathe.
+It has often been said that you should never machine new rotors but in some cases with excessive runout, a new rotor should be machined to match the vehicle with an on-the-car brake lathe.
 This applies to old and new rotors.

-The main advantage of these lathes is that they are able to cut a rotor in its operating plane.
-This means that the rotor is machined to match the hub, helping to reduce runout on new rotors.
+The main advantage of on-the-car lathes is that they are able to cut a rotor in its operating plane.
+This means that the rotor is machined to match the hub, helping to reduce runout even on new rotors.